Property Management Blog

 A landlord may also be able to evict tenants for putting misleading information on the rental application form.
 For instance, lying about their eviction history, employment status, or the number of people they're going to be living with.

 In this case, the landlord would serve them with written notice called a 10-Day Notice to Comply.
 This gives the tenant a maximum of 10 days to correct the violation.
-If the tenant refuses to do so, the landlord may move to the next step and file for their eviction.
+If the tenant refuses to do so, the landlord may move to the next step and the landlord files for their eviction.

 Remaining in the rental unit after the agreement has expired.